Request to Join

 Zaven completed medical school at Baylor College of Medicine and internal medicine residency at Massachusetts General Hospital.
 He currently works as an academic hospitalist at the Ben Taub and Houston VA Hospitals.
 He is an associate program director for BCM's internal medicine residency, with areas of focus in simulation/procedural/ultrasound training, didactic curriculum, and clinical reasoning.

-I am currently a chief resident at the University of Colorado School of Medicine Internal Medicine Residency Training Prgram.
-I will be pursuing a fellowship in Pulmonary and Critical Care Medicine after completing a Chief Resident year.
+I am currently a chief resident at the University of Colorado School of Medicine Internal Medicine Residency Training Program.
+I will be staying at Colorado to complete a fellowship in Pulmonary and Critical Care Medicine.

 Former chief medical resident at Metrowest Medical Center.
 Current rheumatology fellow at BIDMC.
 My interest are general rheumatology, education and clinical research.